-Recent tallies show that Hurricane Sandy was the deadliest hurricane to hit the Northeast in 40 years, and the second costliest in US history-$50 billion.
-Only Hurricane Katrina cost more–$128 billion, adjusted for 2012 dollars.
+Sandy was the deadliest hurricane to hit the Northeast in 40 years, and damage estimates have placed the cost at upwards of $68 billion.
+Only Hurricane Katrina cost more.

-Hurricane Sandy affected a wide swath of the Atlantic from Haiti and Jamaica to Canada.
-More than 200 deaths were attributed to the storm, with 146 of of those in the United States and 98 in the Caribbean.
+Hurricane Sandy affected a wide swath of the Atlantic from Haiti and Jamaica and north into Canada.
+More than 200 deaths were attributed to the storm, with 146 of those in the United States and 98 in the Caribbean.

-NGOs remain on the ground helping people to rebuild their lives and local and federal jurisdictions are working to rebuild — and policy changes — to prevent such devastation from bring repeated.
+NGOs remain on the ground helping people to rebuild their lives and local and federal jurisdictions are working to rebuild — and affect policy changes — to prevent such devastation from bring repeated.
 About $60.4 billion in federal aid has been provided to storm-affected areas.

 The 10th named storm of the 2012 hurricane season, Hurricane Sandy affected a wide swath of the Atlantic, with deaths extending from Haiti and Jamaica to Canada.
 While still out in the ocean, it affected North Carolina coastal areas, causing storm surges and flooding on barrier islands.
 As the storm came ashore in New Jersey, it was so massive that the effects were felt as far south as the mountains of Tennessee and West Virginia, and as far west as Lake Michigan.
 More than 200 deaths have since been attributed to the storm, with most of those in the United States.

-Sandy has raised key questions about building in coastal areas, and raised concern and discussion of future storms; New York officials revived talk of a storm surge barrier to protect the city.
+Sandy raised key questions about building in coastal areas, along with concerns and discussion about future storms.
+New York officials revived talk of a storm surge barrier to protect the city.
 The storm also recharged the issue of those who refuse mandatory evacuation orders, choosing to shelter in place instead.
 Hurricane Irene, which struck essentially the same area in 2011 without causing as much damage as feared, only complicated the issue of evacuation “need.”

 - Hurricane Sandy was the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season, as well as the second-costliest hurricane in United States history.

-- 286 people died, 78 of them in the U.S. making Sandy the deadliest hurricane to hit the United States mainland since Hurricane Katrina in 2005, as well as the deadliest hurricane to hit the U.S. East Coast since Hurricane Agnes in 1972.
+- 286 people died, 146 of them in the U.S., making Sandy the deadliest hurricane to hit the United States mainland since Hurricane Katrina in 2005, as well as the deadliest hurricane to hit the East cost since Hurricane Agnes in 1972.

 - There were $68 billion in damages, much of it concentrated in New York and New Jersey, placing it among the worst U.S. disasters.